-It is the responsibility of staff and where appropriate learners to be aware of the Health and Safety issues that are relevant to this curriculum area.
-This needs to be considered with regards to the environment and the types of equipment are used so that foreseeable risk can be amended.
-A risk assessment is to be completed when learners are taken out of school on an educational visit and appropriate measures are taken to ensure the learners' safety.
+It is the responsibility of staff and where appropriate, pupils to be aware of the health and safety issues that are relevant to this curriculum area.
+These need to be considered with regards to the environment and the types of equipment are used so that foreseeable risk can be amended.
+A risk assessment is to be completed when pupils are taken out of school on an educational visit and appropriate measures are taken to ensure the pupils' safety.
 Our policy on Educational Visits is set out in a separate document and is reviewed annually by the governing body.

-It is fundamental to this subject that the learners develop a sense of safety for themselves, others, tools and equipment and a respect of their surroundings.
-Any specific issue relating to health and safety which need immediate attentions should be brought to the attention of the Principal and Health and Safety officer.
-To reduce risks learners only have access to non-toxic pens, pencils and paints at school.
+It is fundamental to this subject that the pupils develop a sense of safety for themselves, others, tools and equipment and a respect of their surroundings.
+Any specific issue relating to health and safety which need immediate attentions should be brought to the attention of the Headteacher and health and safety officer.
+To reduce risks, pupils only have access to non-toxic pens, pencils and paints at school.
 All ICT equipment has an annual safety check.